scotws/type65conv/README.md

 Scot W. Stevenson <scot.stevenson@gmail.com>

-This is a ALPHA version of a tool to convert Typist's Assembler Notation code for the 6502/65c02/65816 to traditional formats
+This is a BETA version of a tool to convert Typist's Assembler Notation code for the 6502/65c02/65816 to traditional formats.

-ALPHA means "it doesn't work yet".
+BETA means "everything should work, but it probably doesn't".
 Use at your own risk.

 See `docs/MANUAL.txt` for further information.